Nord Sample Editor 4

 Note: Silent zones are not supported in the NSMP 2 format.
 See “Compatibility and Formats” further down for more info.

-Setting sample Start and Stop positions
+Start & Stop positions

 Use the handles in the waveform editor to adjust the “Start” and “Stop” positions.